 How can investing in AIM shares help to manage inheritance tax (IHT)?

 With our families’ future financial wellbeing always in the back of our minds, shares listed on the Alternative Investment Market (AIM) can be a useful way to manage inheritance tax (IHT).
-As such, an IHT investment portfolio consisting wholly of AIM shares, such as the Inheritance Tax Portfolio Service offered by Canaccord Genuity Wealth Management, is one option to consider if you want a legitimate way to manage your IHT.
+As such, an IHT investment portfolio consisting wholly of AIM shares, such as the Inheritance Tax Portfolio Service offered by Canaccord Genuity Wealth Management (CGWM), is one option to consider if you want a legitimate way to manage your IHT.

 How do AIM shares help with IHT?

 Under current rules, shares in some companies that trade on AIM are treated as 'business property' and eligible for Business Relief (BR) - an HMRC allowable tax benefit.
 Once you have held AIM shares in one of these companies for two years, they can become potentially exempt from IHT.
 This compares favourably with the usual rules that apply to gifts and simple trust transfers, when you have to survive for seven years before they fall out of your estate.

 Because AIM shares are small capitalisation stocks, investing exclusively in AIM shares via an IHT portfolio service should be considered a high-risk investment strategy.
 This means that our IHT portfolio service is available via professional advisers or intermediaries, so that you can discuss your individual financial arrangements before investing.

 If you don’t have a professional adviser, we have an expert team of independent Wealth Planners here at Canaccord who would be pleased to help you.
 They can offer specialist IHT planning advice and have no ties to any provider or products, not even our own.

 How does investing in AIM shares via an IHT portfolio service work?

 The IHT advantages to be gained by investing in the Alternative Investment Market (AIM) is why we created the IHT Portfolio Service.